How To Feed A Loon

 See the video near the top of the blog post for visual guidance.
 If you like the video, please subscribe to our YouTube channel.

 This recipe has a bit of heat (spiciness) to it.
 If you like your blackened salmon to be spicy, then increase the cayenne pepper to 2 tbsp.
-For less heat, we recommend 1 tsp of cayenne.
+For less heat, we recommend 1 teaspoon of cayenne.
 This will give that backend heat that you expect from blackening, but not too much.
 For even less heat, reduce the cayenne to ½ tsp.

 If after about 9 minutes of cooking, the salmon doesn't look (or isn't) cooked through, with an internal temp of around 125°F, then keep in the skillet for another few minutes until cooked.
 The salmon will continue to cook after it's removed from the skillet.
 You'll want a final internal temp around 145°F.